itrustmachines/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 - IntelliJ IDEA

-The quickstarts are intended to guide you through the steps to install the software that SDK will need, configure the settings for Sample Code, and check the result after doing ledgerinput.
+The quickstarts are intended to guide you through the steps to install package required to SDK, configure the settings for Sample Code, and check the ledgerinput result.
 Quick starts involved following steps:

 <!-- no toc -->
 1. [Download the BNS JAVA Client SDK](#1-download-the-sdk)